arduino/docs-content/content/micropython-course/course/02.installation/installation-tools.md

 ## Troubleshooting
 Got stuck?
 Here are a few common issues you may run into and tips on how to move forward.

+If you can't find what you're looking for in this article, you can have a look in the [Arduino Help Center](https://support.arduino.cc/) for more tips.

 ### Board not Detected

 If your board is not detected by the MicroPython firmware installer app, double check that you've correctly put your board in bootloader mode.